Golan v. Holder

 Golan v.
 Holder, (Note: The full title of the case was Lawrence Golan, Richard Kapp, S.A.
 Publishing Co., Ind., d/b/a/ ESS.A.Y.
 Recordings, Symphony of the Canyons, Ron Hall d/b/a/ Festival Films, and John McDonough, d/b/a/ Timeless Video Alternatives International v.
 Alberto Gonzales, in his official capacity as Attorney General of the United States, and Marybeth Peters, Register of Copyrights, Copyright Office of the United States.
 The case was originally Golan v.
 Ashcroft, because John Ashcroft was the Attorney General at the time it was originally filed, and was recaptioned Golan v.
 Gonzales when Gonzales assumed the office.
 The case's title later became Golan v.
 Holder when it was reconsidered, to reflect that the office was occupied by Eric Holder.)
 565 U.S. 302 (2012), was a US Supreme Court case that dealt with copyright and the public domain.
 It held that the "limited time" language of the United States Constitution's Copyright Clause does not preclude the extension of copyright protections to works previously in the public domain.

 In particular, the case challenged the constitutionality of the application of Section 514 of the Uruguay Round Agreements Act of 1994, which implemented the provisions of trade agreements seeking to equalize copyright protection on an international basis.
-In the United States, the Act newly granted copyright status to foreign works previously in the public domain.
+In the United States, the Act restored copyright for foreign works that had previously entered the public domain in the United States.

 The two main arguments against the application of the Act in the case were that restoring copyright violates the "limited time" language of the United States Constitution's Copyright Clause, and that restoring to copyright works that had passed into the public domain interferes with the people's First Amendment right to use, copy and otherwise exploit the works and to freely express themselves through these works, thus also violating the Constitution's Copyright Clause.

 The US Supreme Court held on January 18, 2012 that Section 514 of the Uruguay Round Agreements Act does not exceed Congress's authority under the Copyright Clause, and the court affirmed the judgment of the lower court by 6–2, with the opinion written by Justice Ginsburg.
 The practical effect of the decision is to confirm that works that were previously free to use, such as Prokofiev's Peter and the Wolf, are no longer in the public domain and are subject to use only with the permission of the copyright holder, such as through paid licensing, until their copyright term expires again.